-The Royal Women’s Hospital and Monash Health are leading public fertility care services in Victoria.
+The Royal Women’s Hospital and Monash Health are leading public fertility services in Victoria.

-The lead services will be partnering with other health services across Victoria to provide statewide coverage, providing access to people in both metropolitan and regional areas.
+The lead services are partnering with other health services across Victoria to provide statewide coverage, providing access to people in both metropolitan and regional areas.

 Partner health services will be listed as services come online.